alanw/Lutze/README.rst

 * Does not stop the (entire) world when performing collections.
 * Destructors called when objects are destroyed.
 * Works well with unmanaged objects.
-* All code contained in header files - just #include to start using!

 Rules